awsdocs/aws-elemental-mediastore-user-guide/doc_source/cors-policy-viewing.md

    The container details page appears, with the CORS policy in the **Container CORS policy** section\.

 **To view a CORS policy \(AWS CLI\)**
-+ In the AWS CLI, use the `get-cors-policy` command\.
++ In the AWS CLI, use the `get-cors-policy` command:

-  Example:

   ```
   aws mediastore get-cors-policy --container-name ExampleContainer --region ap-southeast-2 --endpoint https://mediastore.ap-southeast-2.amazonaws.com/
   ```

-  Example return value:
+  The following example shows the return value:

   ```
   [